bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-spanner/index.md

 # Deploy Bufstream to Google Cloud with Spanner

 This page walks you through installing Bufstream into your Google Cloud Platform (GCP) deployment, using Spanner for metadata stores.
-See [Tuning and performance](../../tuning-performance/) for defaults and recommendations about resources, replicas, storage, and scaling.Data from your Bufstream cluster never leaves your network or reports back to Buf.
+See [Tuning and performance](../../tuning-performance/) for defaults and recommendations about resources, replicas, storage, and scaling.

+Data from your Bufstream cluster never leaves your network or reports back to Buf.

 ## Prerequisites